 Here is the controversial statement of this post: Parkinson’s Research Advocates of Planet Patient need to have more impact beyond simply calling themselves ‘Parkinson’s Research Advocates’.
 They need to propose and force through actual changes.

 And the same could be said about Planet Patient.
 Tom Issacs walked the entire coast line of the United Kingdom to raise money and awareness about Parkinson’s, and then helped to co-found a charity dedicated to finding a cure for the condition (the Cure Parkinson’s Trust).
-Where is that kind of effort being made by the ‘Parkinson’s Research Advocates’?
+Where is that kind of effort being made by the current batch of ‘Parkinson’s Research Advocates’?